 Warburton Valley CEDA committee members belong to the local community.
 All committee positions are voluntary and members represent a diverse range of interests, businesses and aptitudes, all of which contribute to a dynamic and innovative team that includes:

-Secretary: Christine Birch
+Vice President: Christine Birch

 Treasurer: Leila Smith